jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 In either case the fuel pulse is modulated for a few injection events, tracked by the injection counter variable 4D.

+For return-to-idle, we apply Map 1140, which pulls the mixture rich, then lean, then a little less rich, and then settles down to neutral.
+For the other case, we use Map 1150 which just pulls the mixture a little lean and gradually walks it back to 100% over the course of 10 cycles or so.

 ```
 	jnb	21h.5,X01aa